Recommendations on foundation governance

 No members of the board are nominated or elected by any public authorities, organisations or other third parties.

-The LEO Foundation is in compliance with this recommendation.
 The professional competencies, skills and experience, as well as the personal qualities, of prospective members of the board play a pivotal role in connection with election (and re-election) of board members.
 Likewise, the board seeks to strike an appropriate balance between continuity and new inspiration on the board, as well as in relation to age and gender spread among the board members.

-- whether the member is considered independent.
+• whether the member is considered independent. whether the member is considered independent.

-The LEO Foundation is in compliance with this recommendation.
 The information can be found on the Foundation’s website.

-2.3.5.
-It is recommended that the majority of the members of the board of directors of the commercial foundation are not also members of the board of directors or executive board of the foundation’s subsidiary(ies), unless it is a fully-owned actual holding company.
+2.3.5 It is recommended that the majority of the members of the board of directors of the commercial foundation are not also members of the board of directors or executive board of the foundation’s subsidiary(ies), unless it is a fully-owned actual holding company.

 The LEO Foundation is in compliance with this recommendation.